-The School offers three postgraduate degrees by research:
+The Department offers three postgraduate research degrees:

 The BBSRC DTP is a jointly funded programme with the Universities of Newcastle and Liverpool.
 The MRes will be carried out in part in one of the collaborating institutions (Newcastle or Liverpool for Durham PhD students), and students will have the opportunity to work in industry for up to 3 months during the course of the programme.
 Projects are offered in the BBSRC strategic priority areas of Food Security, Basic Bioscience Underpinning Health or Worldclass Bioscience.